tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 2. Instructor Do: API Keys (5 min) (Critical)

 In this activity, students and the instructor will participate in a facilitated discussion regarding API keys.
-Students will learn the what, why, and how of API keys.
+Students will also learn the "what, why, and how" of API keys.

 Guided questions are provided to help facilitate discussion.
 Use these questions as time permits.

-Navigate to the "API Keys" section of lesson slides and introduce students to API keys.
+Navigate to the "API Keys" section of the lesson slides and introduce students to API keys.
 Highlight the following:

-* Many companies that offer APIs require users to sign up for API keys. **API keys** are access tokens that serve as a form of credential (like a user name or password) that grants users privileges and permissions needed to submit API requests.
-API keys are unique identifiers used by APIs to recognize which users submitted which requests.
+* Many companies that offer APIs require users to sign up for API keys. **API keys** are access tokens that serve as a credential (like a user name or password) granting users the privileges and permissions needed to submit API requests.
+APIs use keys as unique identifiers, in order to recognize which users submitted which requests.

 * **API keys** are like the keys to a house or a car.
 Without a key, one cannot gain access or make use of the services provided by an API.
 APIs that require keys will reject any request that does not include an API key.